Lachicagladiadora/learning-javascript/readme.md

     9. operators (types)
     10. if conditional (if , else if , and else)
     11. switch conditional (case and default)
+    12. basic math for JS
+        - basic formulas
+        - math workshop
-    12. array (definition and mutability)
+    13. array (definition and mutability)
-    13. loops (for, for...of and while)
+    14. loops (for, for...of and while)
-    14. objects (definition and constructive function)
+    15. objects (definition and constructive function)
+        - classes
-    15. array transversal methods (.filter, .map, .find, .forEach, and .some)
+    16. array transversal methods (.filter, .map, .find, .forEach, and .some)
-    16. manipulation DOM (connect JS to HTML, reading and writing HTML from JS) -DOM with appendchild
+    17. manipulation DOM (connect JS to HTML, reading and writing HTML from JS)
+        - DOM with appendchild
+        - practice DOM 1
-    17. events and addEventListener in JS (how to create simple events and with functions)
+    18. events and addEventListener in JS (how to create simple events and with functions)
-    18. debugging
+    19. debugging
-    19. object-oriented programming (POO)
+    20. object-oriented programming (POO)
         - object literal and prototype
         - practice object methods
         - static and uses in prototype object (static attributes and methods in prototype object)